Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

-OPA, proposed by \citet{A.M.F.L20}, is a promising optimization-based method for addressing multi-attribute decision problems with incomplete information.
+OPA, proposed by \citet{A.M.F.L20}, is an optimization-based method for addressing MARS problems with incomplete preference information.
 It frames the weight elicitation problem as a linear programming model within a normalized weight space with strong dominance relations (or refers to ordinal preference), allowing for the simultaneous determination of weights for experts, attributes, and alternatives \citep{W24}.
-OPA utilizes ordinal data as model inputs, which are more readily available and stable compared to the cardinal values and pairwise comparisons used in other MADM methods.
-Unlike traditional approaches, OPA eliminates the need for data standardization, expert opinion aggregation, and prior weight determination.
+OPA utilizes ordinal data as model inputs, which are more readily available and stable compared to the cardinal values and pairwise comparisons used in other MARS methods.
+OPA eliminates the need for data standardization, expert opinion aggregation, and prior weight determination.
 Recently, several extensions of OPA have emerged, including fuzzy OPA (OPA-F) \citep{M.J.M22,P.D.G.D.K.P23}, rough set OPA (OPA-RS) \citep{D.L.J.G.C23, K.P.D.E.D23}, grey OPA (OPA-G) \citep{S.M.D.M24}, and robust OPA (OPA-R) \citep{M.A.D22} to address data uncertainty; partial OPA (OPA-P) \citep{W.S.C.S.C.G24} for managing Pareto dominance relations; TOPSIS-OPA \citep{M.D.J.Y21}, DEMATEL-OPA \citep{Z.H.L24}, and DGRA-OPA-P \citep{W24a} for large-scale group decision-making; and DEA-OPA \citep{M.A.D22a, C.W.L24} for relative efficiency analysis.
-As a result, OPA has gained significant attention and is being applied across various domains, such as supplier evaluation, stock portfolio assessment, blockchain technology analysis, and environmental efficiency evaluation \citep{J.D23}.
 However, despite its practical applications, research on the fundamental properties of OPA is limited \citep{M.J23a, M.J23}.
 Consequently, the lack of theoretical analysis of structural characteristics of OPA prevents current research from effectively addressing preference ambiguity and the broader utility forms it represents.
-Existing extensions primarily involve combining OPA with other MADM methods or related theories, such as grey system theory, rough set theory, and fuzzy theory, without the underlying logic of methodology of OPA \citep{W24}.
-Consequently, no studies explore the extension of OPA in the context of utility preference ambiguity and model misspecification.
-In contrast, our discussion is motivated by the underlying insights of OPA derived from its structural characteristics and fundamental properties, providing a foundation for extending OPA to tackle parameter ambiguity, utility preference ambiguity, and model misspecification.
+Notably, \citet{W24} appears to be the only study that systematically examined the fundamental properties of the original OPA model, derived its equivalent expression, and demonstrated its closed-form solution, decomposability, and relationship with common rank-based surrogate weights, such as rank order centroid and rank reciprocal weights.
+Building on these properties, the Generalized Ordinal Priority Approach (GOPA) was introduced within a bilevel optimization framework, where the lower level employs cross-entropy utility minimization for preference elicitation with incomplete information, and the upper level optimizes the weights.
+Similarly, our discussion is driven by the insights gained from the structural characteristics and properties of OPA, forming the basis for extending OPA to handle parameter and utility preference ambiguity, which differentiates our work from that of \citet{W24}.